abdulmoizsheraz/comptech-UETT/README.md

 Welcome to the comptech project!
 This README will guide you through the steps to clone the repository and set up the Vite application for  frontend .

+#End Points of a Server

+##Event Endpoints
+Create Event

+POST /api/events
+Create a new event.
+Get All Events

+GET /api/events
+Retrieve all events.
+Get Event by ID

+GET /api/events/:id
+Retrieve a specific event by ID.
+Update Event by ID

+PUT /api/events/:id
+Update a specific event by ID.
+Delete Event by ID

+DELETE /api/events/:id
+Delete a specific event by ID.
+##User Endpoints
+Create User

+POST /api/users
+Create a new user.
+Get All Users

+GET /api/users/:id
+Retrieve a specific user by ID.
+Update User by ID

+PUT /api/users/:id
+Update a specific user by ID.
+Delete User by ID

+DELETE /api/users/:id
+Delete a specific user by ID.

 ## Cloning the Repository
 To clone the repository, follow these steps:
 1. Open your terminal.